I recently heard a powerful, thought-provoking question:

 What if Martin Luther King had given his “I Have a Dream” speech to an empty room?

-I know that Jon asked this rhetorically, but the literal answer is: Nothing would have happened!
+The question (posed by blogger Jon Morrow) was asked rhetorically, but the literal answer is: Nothing would have happened!

 Certainly, the following things would not have happened if King had spoken to an empty room:

 - His speech would not have been a pivotal moment in the civil rights movement.